Introduction:

 - Controls smart devices within your home network

-- Keeps you are data completely private
+- Keeps your data completely private

 Unlike cloud based assistants it does not rely on external server.
 Everything from speech recognition to device control happens on your local machine.